ibagit/ADS1/README.md

 ###The Pipeline

 Using a continuous process improvement development method allowed IBA to implement, test and deploy versions within containers for test, stage, and production while end-user feedback for each iteration was incorporated throughout the process to ensure a user focused solution.
+See our [Food Safety Alert CI Pipeline](doc/FoodSafetyAlert_CI_Pipeline.pdf)

 ###The Technical Approach